ionic-team/ionic-site/content/docs/pro/beta-testing.md

 You have complete control over these Channels and what Build is set to active for them.
 If you push a new build to **Staging**, anyone who has been given access to that Channel will be able to see the update right in Ionic View.

+For more information on setting up and deploying to Channels, please see our [Channels Documentation](/docs/pro/channels.html).

+## Inviting Private Testers

+Once you have a Channel set up to share, click on the **Share App** button in the top right of your Apps dashboard.
+Here you'll be able to choose which Channel to share, and manage the email addresses you've shared with.

+These users will receive an email with a link that will automatically download Ionic View for them, and then grant them access to your App.

+## Sharing Publicly

+If you'd like to share your App publicly in Ionic View (for instance, on our Marketplace), all you have to do is set up 1 or more Public Channels (See [Using Public Channels](/docs/pro/channels.html#using-public-channels)).

+Once your Public channels have been set up, click on the **Share App** button in the top right of your Apps dashboard and click the "Public Ionic View" tab.
+Copy your AppId and share it with whomever you'd like.